DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

+## BBS and Modems

+...

+**Topics to cover and ideas**

+ - How it blew up my home&#39;s telephone systems trying out BBS (I had to manually disconnect the phone line and recreate the plug to connect to the modem)
+ - story on my first connections to an BBS (with sync communications) and the files I downloaded from them
+ - story of the first BBS we published and the first couple users we had
+ - expand on other network concepts
+    - TCP vs UDP
+    - Routers
+    - NAT
+ - publish your own server on your own broadband connection (easy to do)
+ - see this video [Warriors of the net](https://www.youtube.com/watch?v=PBWhzz_Gn10) published in [2002](http://www.warriorsofthe.net/) which is a brilliant explanation of the internet, tcp packets and even security.
+I remember being the first time I actually visualised how the internet and its multiple components work (now take a step back and realise that all of that happens in milliseconds around the world in today&#39;s technology)
+    - these are really important concepts to understand

 ## Be a founder

 The single thing that you personally control when you go to work, is your attitude to your work and how you approach it.